Rexbrainz/Minishell/README.md

-#MINISHELL
+#Simple shell, built after bash, a group project by: @Rexbrainz and @Thopterek
-Simple shell, built after bash, a group project by: @Rexbrainz and @Thopterek -
+-